 As Colombia’s bustling capital city, Bogota is a cosmopolitan metropolis in South America, and a haven for people who wish to soak up history, culture, and picturesque sights.
 It’s also a must-visit for avid foodies who want to dine like champions!
-If you want to revel in the best dining options Bogota has to offer, then you should add these highly-acclaimed eateries to your list:
+If you want to revel in the amazing food and try the best restaurants in Bogota, then you should add these highly-acclaimed eateries to your list.

 Matiz makes a strong restaurant choice for people who are searching for sophisticated dining journeys.
 The Italian menu consists of a vast array of hot and cold options alike.
 It doesn’t matter if you’re in the mood for steak tartare, salmon, gnocchi, or ravioli—Matiz will without a doubt satisfy your desire for mouthwatering and irresistible cuisine.

 Tábula is a Bogota hotspot that blends foods from Latin America and the Catalan region of Spain.
 If you’re looking for straightforward and basic ingredients, you’ll have the meal of a lifetime here.
 And being steps away from a number of museums, Tábula is an excellent choice if you’re out sightseeing for the day!
 A few choice dishes include spaghetti, shrimp, tacos, and salad—sweet treats like flan and chocolate brownies also are a must-have.

 People who are bona fide foodies won’t want to miss out on Restaurante El Portico in Bogota.
 This is a true favorite among locals, and accommodates diners who have all kinds of food preferences.
 If you want to sample seafood or grilled steak, Restaurante El Portico won’t let you down!
 Or try the fried pork belly, which is absolutely out of this world.